 The final part of a successful range trading strategy is risk management.
-When a level of support or resistance breaks ( as it will), traders have to exit range based positions through the use of stop loss above the earlier high, when making a sale within the resistance zone of the range.
+When a level of support or resistance breaks ( as it will), traders have to exit range-based positions by using stop-loss above the earlier high when making a sale within the resistance zone of the range.
 The process can also be inverted with a stop below the current low while purchasing support.

 Sniffing out the profits in range trading is equally simple.
 In selling a range, orders should be limited to take profit down near support.
 When purchasing support, profit orders should be placed at earlier identified resistance.

 Traders can get the best results by using the range trading strategy most suitable for current market conditions.
 Ranges are a result of price getting caught between support and resistance.
 Remember that ranges are difficult to trade, and traders will eschew ranges to trade in trending or breakout situations.
 Trends can be grabbed on to, and breakouts offer a wonderful chance to break even in the markets, but ranges are another kettle of fish altogether.
 To catch the range, prices have to get caught between support and resistance.
 When this occurs, traders can address the range in 1 of 2 ways and trade for the range to continue, which means the upside is limited or looking for the breakout from the range in the face of a new trend.

 Trading Ranges or Looking for Breakouts: The Trade-Off

 Traders often ignore ranges as they perceive the profit potential to be restricted.
 If a range is being traded through buying support, then traders are nearing the position of resistance.
 This is a limited upside type of proposition.
 Of course, this does not have the lure of a trend or breakout where traders can get on the right side and risk up to 3 to 4 times their capital.